Neceros/MicosReligions/README.md

 </ReligionsOfRimworld.ReligionSettingsDef>
 ```

 Define apparel you want to affect your pawn.
 The amount of clothes on the pawn multiplies the effect.

+As far as I can tell the above xml will give your pawn good piety when wearing anything made of plasteel.
 I still don't know a whole lot about this section.
 Will update later.

 #### Avaliable defs
 <dl>